USING IRONXL

 5. Generate CSV File C#

 Comma Separated Value (.csv) files also play a very important role in keeping data in different types of organizations.
-So, we also need to learn how to generate .csv files and insert data in them programmatically.
+So, we also need to learn how to generate .csv files and insert data into them programmatically.

 We can use the same process as above, but we need to specify the .csv extension with the file name while saving.
 Let's see an example of how to create .csv files in our C# project: